Game Plan (TV series)

 Game Plan (千方百计) is a Singaporean Chinese drama which debuted on 9 October 2012.
 This series was the second production by Wawa Pictures to be broadcast on MediaCorp Channel 8, the last series being "The Oath".
 It stars Christopher Lee, Jesseca Liu, Shaun Chen, Jacelyn Tay, Chen Shucheng, Lin Meijiao & Tong Bing Yu as the casts of the series.

 Synopsis

-On her wedding day, Zhao Xintong (Jesseca Liu) learns that her fiance, Adam, is actually a scammer and has stolen a large sum of money.
+On her wedding day, Zhao Xintong (Jesseca Liu) learns that her fiancé, Adam, is actually a scammer and has stolen a large sum of money.
 Desperate, she goes to Zhen Haoren (Christopher Lee), a scammer who just got out of jail, hoping to get her money back.

 Little by little she falls in love with him, but things are more complicated than they seem.